Tax in Australia

 How does corporate tax work?

-Applies to companies with aggregated turnover below AUD 50 million AND passive income at 80% or less of assessable income.
+Companies with aggregated turnover under AUD 50 million where no more than 80% of assessable income is base-rate-entity passive income.
 Most SMEs qualify.

-Applies to large companies, foreign branches, and companies with passive income exceeding the 80% threshold.
-Pillar Two global minimum tax applies from 1 January 2024.
+Larger companies, foreign branches, and companies whose passive income exceeds the 80% threshold.

-Goods and Services Tax (GST) is Australia's principal indirect tax — a 10% flat-rate value-added tax introduced in 2000.
-The ATO administers GST and distributes revenue to the states under intergovernmental agreement.
+Goods and Services Tax (GST) is Australia's principal indirect tax -- a flat 10% value-added tax the ATO administers and distributes to the states [11].

 | Rate | Applies to |